 The Youth Commission is a body of 17 San Franciscans between the ages of 12 and 23.
 Created by the voters under a 1995 amendment to the City Charter, the commission is responsible for advising the Board of Supervisors and the Mayor on policies and laws related to young people.
 The Youth Commission is also charged with providing comment and recommendation on all proposed laws that would primarily affect youth before the Board takes final action.
 You can read more about the Youth Commission here.

 Full Commission -- The Youth Commission meets regularly as a full body on the first and third Monday of every month.
 Meetings are usually held at 5:15pm in room 416 of City Hall.
-A full list of regularly scheduled Youth Commission meetings for the 2012-2013 year is available online (Word) (PDF).
+A calendar of all regularly scheduled Youth Commission meetings for the 2014-15 term can be viewed here (PDF).

 What Happened in the Recent Past?

-To see what we were focused on during the most recent term, check out the Youth Commission's Policy and Budget Priorities for FY 13-14 and 14-15 (PDF) as well as the 2013-14 annual report (PDF).
+To see what we were focused on last term, check out the Youth Commission's Policy and Budget Priorities for FY 13-14 and 14-15 (PDF) as well as the 2013-14 annual report (PDF).
 To see current business from the 2014-15 term, visit our tracking YC business page.